seanox/xml-micro-exchange-php/manual/configuration.md

 separation between URL and XPath more visible.

-## Parameters
+## Environment Variables

 XML-Micro-Exchange is configured via environment variables.
-With the prepared default values, the service can be started.
+The existing default values are suitable for productive use.

 ### XMEX_CONATINER_MODE
 Activates optimizations for use as a container.